PX4/PX4-user_guide/en/flying/package_delivery_mission.md

 # Package Delivery Mission Planning

 A package delivery mission allows user to plan and execute a package delivery.
-Note that this is only supported for vehicles that has a [delivery mechanism hardware](../peripherals/gripper.md) configured & installed.
+Note that this is only supported for vehicles that has a [delivery mechanism hardware](../peripherals/gripper.md) configured and installed.

 ## Operator Control Configuration